Timmy-124/Data-Analysis-Portfolio/README.md

 4. Optimize customer retention strategies inorder to design more targeted marketing and service efforts
   ### Stakeholders
 1. Marketing Team: The Marketing team are focused on customer segmentation and designing targeted campaigns to reduce churn.
-2. Customer Success Team: The customer service team are interested in identifying dissatisfaction factors to improve service offerings.
+2. Customer Success Team: The customer success team are interested in identifying dissatisfaction factors to improve service offerings.
 3. Bank Executives: Concerned with overall customer retention metrics and the financial impact of churn on the business.
   ### Tools Used
 1. Microsoft Excel: Excel was used for data cleaning by applying various functions to identify missing values, remove duplicates, check for outliers and check for misspellings